DataDog/integrations-core/squid/README.md

 ## Setup

-Follow the instructions below to install and configure this check on the host Agent.
+Follow the instructions below to install and configure this check for an Agent running on a host.
 For containerized environments, see the [Autodiscovery Integration Templates][1] for guidance on applying these instructions.

 ### Installation